ANG13T/CLI_Productivity_Dev_Tools/README.md

 ```bash
 link
 ```
-- Timer: Manage your time using a timer
+- Timer: Manage your time effectively using a timer
 ```bash
 timer
 ```